|

 Being.
 (Since all existent things depend upon other things for

-a Necessary Being.)
+dependent and so is a Necessary Being.)

 - Part IV.
 The Argument from Gradation.